Seteco/Somorrostro/health-monitoring.md

 Alarms can have the following statuses:

+  - `REMOVED` - the alarm has been deleted (this happens when a SIGUSR2 is sent to netdata to reload health configuration)
   - `UNINITIALIZED` - the alarm is not initialized yet
   - `UNDEFINED` - the alarm failed to be calculated (i.e. the database lookup failed, a division by zero occurred, etc)
   - `CLEAR` - the alarm is not armed / raised (i.e. is OK)